-1. Alterations located on a channel, which in its natural state normally goes dry at the location of the proposed alteration, excluding flood channels that are part of a stream which is continuously flowing in

-- the reach where the alteration is located, and excluding streams which may go dry as a result of upstream diversion or storage of water (IDAPA 37.03.07.10.04); - Alterations outside the MHWM, which is the line water impresses on the soil by covering it for a sufficient period to deprive the soil of its terrestrial vegetation and destroy its value for commonly accepted agricultural purposes (IDAPA 37.03.07.
-10.08); - Alterations proposed to water bodies other than stream channels.
-Stream channels are defined as a natural water course of perceptible extent with definite beds and banks which confines and conducts continuously flowing water.
+- Alterations located on a channel, which in its natural state normally goes dry at the location of the proposed alteration, excluding flood channels that are part of a stream which is continuously flowing in the reach where the alteration is located, and excluding streams which may go dry as a result of upstream diversion or storage of water (IDAPA 37.03.07.10.05); - 2.
+Alterations outside or above the MHWM; - 3.
+Alterations proposed to water bodies other than stream channels.
+A stream channel is defined as a natural water course of perceptible extent with definite beds and banks which confines and conducts continuously flowing water.
 For these rules only, the beds of lakes and reservoir pool areas are not considered to be stream channels (IDAPA 37.03.07.
-10.12); - 4.
+10.15); - 4.
 Alterations proposed to an existing or proposed reservoir project, including the dam (IDAPA 37.03.07.25.01); - 5.
-Alterations proposed to clean, maintain, construct, or repair a diversion structure, canal ditch or lateral, or to remove an obstruction from a stream channel which is interfering with the delivery of water under a valid existing water right (IDAPA 37.03.07.25.03); or - 6.
-Alterations proposed to remove debris from a channel provided no equipment will be working in the channel, and all material removed will be disposed outside the channel where it cannot reenter the channel (IDAPA 37.03.07.25.04).
+Alterations proposed for work within the portion of the Snake River and Clearwater River from the state boundary upstream to the upper boundary of the Port of Lewiston Port District (IDAPA 37.03.07.25.02); - 6.
+Alterations proposed to clean, maintain, construct, or repair a diversion structure, canal ditch or lateral, or to remove an obstruction from a stream channel which is interfering with the delivery of water under a valid existing water right (IDAPA 37.03.07.25.03); - Alterations proposed to remove debris from a channel provided no equipment will be working in the channel, and all material removed will be disposed outside the channel where it cannot reenter the channel (IDAPA 37.03.07.25.04); or - 8.
+Alterations proposed for mining activities using non-powered equipment to move one-quarter (1/4) cubic yard per hour or less below the MHWM, except as otherwise described in Rule 61.05.
+(IDAPA 37.03.07.25.05).

-The Department shall notify the applicant of any non-jurisdictional or exempt determination within 20 business days of receipt of a Joint Application.
+The Department should notify the applicant of any non-jurisdictional or exempt determination within 20 business days of receipt of a Joint Application.
 Such notice shall cite the applicable rule for the determination.
 Staff will not refund a Joint Application filing fee reviewed by staff even when staff determines the proposed activities are exempt from permit requirements.